-the museum of americana accepts submissions of original fiction, nonfiction, poetry, book/chapbook reviews, writer interviews, music, photography, and art.
-We seek work that showcases and/or repurposes historical American culture.
-This is, of course, an enormous and diverse tub of spare parts, and we want to see if you can turn them into a hot rod.
+General Guidelines: the museum of americana accepts previously unpublished submissions of original fiction, nonfiction, poetry, book/chapbook reviews, writer interviews, music, and art.
+We seek work that showcases, examines, or repurposes historical American culture.
+This is, of course, an enormous and diverse tub of spare parts, and we want to see what you can create.
 Give us fiction that dramatizes weird old folk songs or steals their characters.
-Give us love poetry that mixes language cribbed from The Federalist Papers with language cribbed from WWII propaganda posters.
-We want medicine shows and riverboats, Doo-Wop and Duke Snider.
+Give us love poetry that mixes language cribbed from The Federalist Papers with language from WWII propaganda posters.
 We want aspects of Americana we may not have even heard of yet.

-Issues are tentatively scheduled to appear in June/July, October/November and January/February.
+Issues are scheduled to appear in February, June, and October.

 To submit to the museum of americana, please include your last name, first name, and genre of submission in the subject of your email and send to the appropriate address.

 Note that art submissions will be not be accepted by email, but through this form.